Cancel anytime

 Volatility

-The ETF's volatility is influenced by interest rate sensitivity and credit risk within the mortgage market.
+DSL's volatility is influenced by interest rate sensitivity and credit risk associated with its underlying mortgage-backed securities.

 Market Risk